About this Collection

 Interviewed by Robert St. Peter

 This is a very important interview in this series about Healthy Kansans because it embraces the discussion on health care financing.
 It is also interesting because of All's experiences in the political arena that led him to his current role as CEO of one of the state's largest health care insurers.
 He was involved with the proposed merger of Anthem and Blue Cross when he worked for Gov. Sebelius who turned down the merger.
-He said, "It became really clear to me at the beginning that this was an important office, and that Kansans sometimes in the Show Morebiggests moments of their lives need somebody to stand beside them.
+He said, "It became really clear to me at the beginning that this was an important office, and that Kansans sometimes in Show Morethe biggests moments of their lives need somebody to stand beside them.
 So, I was proud to do the work!"
 The largest part of the interview is a discussion on how health insurance works, how costs affect premiums, and what the options for the future hold.
 Despite the difficulties in finding ways to control costs, Mr. All is optimistic about the future.
 Show Less

 Interviewed by Robert St. Peter